kristopherjohnson/bitsybasic/README.md

 These fixes/changes/enhancements are planned:

+- Change `INPUT` so that it shows a "?" prompt and does not return until it has received valid input.
+(Currently it aborts the program if the user does not enter a valid value.)
 - Command-line options to load files, send output to a log, suppress prompts, etc.
 - iOS app